tyroguru/BPFTrace-hol/kprobe.md

 ```

 Using the types shown above we can simply dereference the members from the initial `dentry` argument to extract the name.
 Note: a kfunc probes arguments are presented in the *args* variable and we access them
-using the parameter name they have in the source code, e.g., `args.dentry` in this case to access the 'struct dentry` parameter.
+using the parameter name they have in the source code, e.g, `args.dentry` in this case to access the 'struct dentry` parameter.

 Let's now see what files are being unlinked.
 Along with the file we print the name of the userland thread issuing the unlink:

 ```
-$ cat vfs_unlink.bt
+# cat vfs_unlink.bt
 kfunc:vfs_unlink
 {
   printf("%s %s\n", comm, str(args.dentry->d_name.name));
 }

-$ bpftrace ./vfs_unlink.bt
+# bpftrace ./vfs_unlink.bt
 Attaching 1 probe...
 systemd-journal system@3274dec3739849b1a6f31a597646aa6c-0000000018d30c31-000622..
 chefctl chef.cur.out